Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Create a Resume for your first job
+How to Make a Resume for Your First Job

 Name: John Doe

-Contact Information: Contact number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Contact number Email address, phone number, LinkedIn profile

 Education:

-- BA in Business Administration XYZ University, Graduated May 2021
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Relevant classes: Market Research, Data Analysis, Consumer Behavior

 Experience: